pubkey/broadcast-channel/.github/README.md

 This module also comes with a leader-election which can be used to elect a leader between different BroadcastChannels.
 For example if you have a stable connection from the frontend to your server, you can use the LeaderElection to save server-side performance by only connecting once, even if the user has opened your website in multiple tabs.

+In the background it will use the [Web Locks API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Locks_API) if possible and fall back to a message-based election algorithm if WebLocks is not available.

 In this example the leader is marked with the crown ♛:
 ![leader-election.gif](../docs/files/leader-election.gif)